Margaret Connolly, PhD RCST®

 Sometimes I think there’s something a little mysterious about how we’re guided to find our work in the world.
 Isn’t it funny how life takes us to the next step as we follow our passions — or even our interests — and find out where they lead?
 Why did I meet that particular person?
 Why did I read that particular book?

 Back in the 1990’s, I was attending a yoga class.
-I’d been told that yoga was the way to increase my breath capacity so I could comfortably deliver a required hour-long public lecture.
+I’d been told that yoga was the way to increase my breath capacity so I could comfortably deliver a required hour-long public lecture at the university where I was teaching.
 In that class I met a woman who directed me to the osteopath who changed my life direction.

 Before I became a therapist, I’d been teaching literature and humanities at two major universities.
 My Ph.D. is in English, and I’m a Virginia Woolf specialist.
 My contribution to that field was to describe how Woolf’s anti-fascism structured one of the novels she wrote during the 1930’s, and I changed the received perception of that novel about 180 degrees.